TomLiDev/mushroom-mapper/README.md

 ### Languages Used

-HTML, CSS and Javascript are used.
+HTML, CSS and Python were used.

 ### Libraries and External Sources